A Conversation with Vartan Gregorian About the Andrew Carnegie Fellows Program

 That's one of the reasons we have so many excellent applicants.
 Once the fellows are ready to publish, these magazines will be aware of the kinds of scholars doing work on these important and timely issues, and they can source op-eds or articles.
 The intention is to combine dissemination with creation.

 What do you hope to see in terms of outcomes in the long term?

 I'm happy that so many presidents and others have nominated assistant associate professors who are at the beginning of their academic careers, as well as a considerable number of female scholars and minority scholars.
 It reflects the diversity of America.

 As one of the custodians of Andrew Carnegie's legacy, how do you think he would view this?

-One of the things I've worried about for 25, 30 years is that we're living in an age of specialists.
+One of the things I've worried about for twenty-five, thirty years is that we're living in an age of specialists.
 The role of special knowledge, or specialist groups, that serve special needs.
 A specialized society.
 Specialization is very important for the advancement of civilization and culture.
 But without general theories, they stand apart.
 The other problem is that anything that's not applied to an immediate crisis today does not attract sponsorship.
 You have to either be partisan or you've got to have something to sell, an immediate product.